 - Plug in your Google Home Smart Speaker.

-- Make sure your mobile device is connected to the WiFi network that you plan on using for your smart speaker.
+- Make sure your mobile device is connected to the Wi-Fi network that you plan to use for your Google Home.

 - Open the Google Home app on your phone.

 - Follow the steps to set up your device.

 - If you don’t see the steps, tap Add on the top left.
 Select Set Up Device, then tap Set up new devices in your Home.
 Then, follow the remaining steps on your device.